 CLICK HERE FOR THE LATEST COMPANY NEWS

-USPR- will be announcing great news at any moment.
+USPR- will be announcing great news at THIS WEEK.
 Possible results that could send this to a $1 stock.

 U.S. Precious Metals, Inc. explores and develops precious and base metal properties in the U.S. and Mexico.
 The company was founded in 1998 and owns exclusive exploration and exploitation rights to approximately 37,000 acres of land in Michoacán, Mexico.
 Over the last number of months, U.S Precious Metals, Inc. has expanded on its exploration focus by acquiring Resource Technology Corp.
 USPR has embraced the newest technological advancements in ore refining by embracing Thermal processing which is set to revolutionize the way ore is processed in the future.
 USPR has also started extensive work via Satellite Imaging on its Mexican concessions.
 This will supplement the existing, more traditional data that has been accumulated over the years.
 U.S. Precious Metals was founded in 1998 and owns exclusive exploration and exploitation rights to approximately 37,000 acres of land in Michoacán, Mexico.
 The Solidaridad properties consist of eight concessions granted by the Mexican government for a period of 50 years.